lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

-Not great Adjusted Rand index score, however this can be expected given how hclust and kmeans are calculated in very different ways.
+Not agreat Adjusted Rand index score, however this can be expected given how hclust and kmeans are calculated in very different ways.
 Simply put, kmeans works by attempting to find possible centre points for each cluster, and then puts each data point into whichever cluster has the nearest centre point.
-The hcluster model which uses agglomerative clustering looks at the variance of the data points and makes clusters based of miminising the variance within clusters.
+The hcluster model which uses agglomerative clustering looks at the variance of the data points and makes clusters based on miminising the variance within clusters.

 Now let's combine the two methods together into one dataframe so we can visualize the clusters that the two methods identified: